 - Blue– Dad will head here no matter what.

 - Black – DANGER!
 The people strapped to a Ski Patrol stretcher started their day on a black run.

 Next, look for beginner ski lifts.
 They should be labeled.
-Getting on and off an elevated ski lift is where most falls happen.
-Kids do fall off of elevated ski lifts.
+Getting on-and-off an elevated ski lift is where most falls happen.
+And kids do fall off of elevated ski lifts.

 I prefer resorts that use conveyor-belt type lifts for beginners.
 Conveyor or Magic Carpet lifts will keep the kids on the ground and not dangling from a wire like a trapeze.